jpcy/xatlas/README.md

 ## Changes from thekla_atlas
 * Smaller code size - from about 18 KLOC to 8 KLOC
 * Easier to integrate and build - a single source/header file pair instead of around 120 files and 10 directories.
-* Atlas resolution option.
-* Can output multiple atlases.
+* Atlas resolution option for outputting multiple atlases.
 * Flexible data description API for input meshes.
 * Better tolerance of bad input geometry.
 Zero length edges and zero area faces are ignored.